 When she was 7 months old I had to return to work part time.
 Scarlett wasn’t fond of real food at this point so still got all of her nutrition from breastmilk – which means I had to pump.
 Turns out I suck at pumping!
 I became good friends with (dairy free) lactation cookies and made some every single week for five months.
 The most I was ever able to pump was 100ml total over the course of a day, which Scarlett would then have at childcare the next day.
 Luckily she wasn’t a fan of bottles either so 100ml was all she needed – I also fed her at drop off and pick up, and gave up my lunch breaks so I could go visit and feed her then too.

 At around eight months, I had my first painless breastfeed.
 It was amazing to see the light at the end of the long painful tunnel.
 I still thought Scarlett had a very shallow latch though, so at 10 months we went to see yet another IBCLC for pointers.
 As soon as she looked at Scarletts mouth she diagnosed a Posterior Tongue Tie and Upper Lip Tie.
 All of the pain and tears could have been spared had we seen her in the early days.
 I was (and still am) so frustrated that the others all missed it.
 We decided not to have the ties revised as the procedure at that age would be traumatic – and we had made it this far after all!
 But it was nice to know its not something we were doing wrong that made things so hard for us.
 In the future we will look at having the ties revised if they cause any issues with Scarletts speech or her teeth alignment but for the time being it’s just something to think about later.
+The pain-free feeds were few and far apart, and I also had to deal with excruciating vasospasms caused from the shallow latch.
+Still, I couldn’t give up.

 Feeding nowadays can still be a bit iffy.
 For the most part it’s painless but a couple of times a week it will hurt a little.
 Scarlett still has a very shallow latch and if anything hurts her mouth (like teething, or a horrid case of Hand Food and Mouth that she had once) then it REALLY hurts – but I just grit my teeth and get through it.